Old Credit Cards

 This also applies to a lesser extent if you're going to apply for a new mortgage or lump sum loan somewhere down the line.

-Decreased fraud risk.
-Jettisoning old cards helps in that old, unchecked cards are a fraud risk.
-It's also good to close them as it's one less thing to change the address on if you move house - old addresses on your credit file can be a red flag to lenders.
+Jettisoning old cards helps in that old, unchecked cards are a fraud risk (if you don't check them, you won't notice if they're being used fraudulently.
+It's also good to close them as it's one less thing to change the address on if you move house - old addresses on your credit report can worry lenders.

 Instead of inwardly fuming, by cancelling existing credit cards you can regenerate yourself, Doctor Who-style, as a 'new customer'.

 This is because once you've left, after a while the lender will want to tempt you back.
 The length of time you have to wait in order to qualify for the hot intro deals is up to individual card companies - there's no golden rule here, but we've asked the big credit card providers for a rough guide to their policy (don't take these as gospel):

 HSBC: Six months